rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ## Legal implications

-Our tentative SBS definition has clear legal implications.
-Infantile subdural and retinal hemorrhage are considered to be so specific for violent child abuse that their sole presence in an infant, even with no sign of trauma on the body and no concern for abuse in the child's environment, constitutes an almost irrefutable proof that a criminal offence has occurred and, as such, justifies drastic child protection procedures, criminal prosecutions, and convictions.
+Our tentative definition of SBS has clear legal implications.
+Infantile subdural and retinal hemorrhage are considered to be so specific for violent child abuse that their sole presence in an infant, even with no sign of trauma on the body and no suspicion of abuse in the child's environment, constitutes an almost irrefutable proof that a criminal offence has occurred and, as such, justifies drastic child protection procedures, criminal prosecutions, and convictions.

-We see here that SBS is really at the intersection of **medicine, science, and law.**
+We see here that the issue of SBS is really situated at the intersection of **medicine, science, and law.**

 The degree of certainty with which medical experts determine the occurrence of abuse in these cases is important to the courts since, in common law jurisdictions, the legal standard of proof is "beyond a reasonable doubt".
 It is this certainty that can lead to criminal convictions, even when there is no other supporting evidence of child abuse beyond the medical determination of SBS.

 🇫🇷  In the French criminal justice system, the judges' and jurors' "intimate conviction" is the standard of proof.
 Here, too, the certainty with which highly-recognized and experienced judicial experts make a medical determination of child abuse has a direct impact on the "intimate conviction" of triers of facts.

-Surprinsingly, a clear definition of SBS/AHT such as ours is rarely explictely found in this form in the medical literature, although it does appear in a few instances.
-It mostly emerges from the literature corpus as a de facto medical belief taught and shared by healthcare providers since the late 1970's and up to the 2010's around the globe.
+Surprisingly, a clear definition of SBS/AHT such as ours is rarely found in this explicit form in the medical literature, although it does appear in a few instances.
+It mostly emerges from the literature corpus as a de facto medical belief taught and shared by healthcare providers around the globe since the late 1970's and up to the 2010's.
 An abundant case law over the last five decades across many countries also shows that medical experts have long relied on this hypothesis in family and criminal courts.